wolfe/termageddon/API_DOCUMENTATION.md

 ## Overview

 The Termageddon API is a Django REST Framework-based service that provides endpoints for managing a corporate glossary system.
-It supports authentication, term management, version control, approval workflows, and commenting.
+It supports authentication, term management, draft control, approval workflows, and commenting with perspective-based organization.

 ## Base URL